How to freeze eggs

 Three variations on scrambled eggs, whether you want the basics, convenience or something extra delicious.

-Play Video: Sweet Potato and Broccoli Frittata
+GET THE RECIPE: Sweet Potato and Broccoli Frittata by Australian Sweet Potatoes

 A great way to use frozen whole eggs.
 You could also use frozen broccoli in this recipe for extra convenience.